ElliottDylan60/Instagram-API/README.md

 # Instagram-API
 I used the Instagram API to pull the most recent posts from 88.1 the burg's instagram and display them on their mobile app.

+## Mobile App
+The Instagram API is currently being used on 88.1 The 'Burg's mobile application (Pictures to come)

+### Questions
+If you have any questions feel free to email me:

+ElliottDylan@protonmail.com